redhat-developer/odo/docs/cli-reference.md

 Link target component to source component

-If source component is not provided, the link is created to the current active component.
+If the source component is not provided, the link is created to the current active component.

 In the linking process, the environment variables containing the connection